Jim Balsillie: Research In Motion

 In 1992, after initially making overtures to buy the company, Balsillie invested in Research In Motion (RIM) and joined as co-CEO with founder Mike Lazaridis.
 The company had fewer than ten employees and would eventually become the "international powerhouse" called BlackBerry Limited, with as many as 28,000 employees.
 Both men prospered from the partnership: Lazaridis looked after the technological side and Balsillie looked after the sales, business and accounting side.

-Many people considered that Balsillie infused RIM with "institutional arrogance" as he remade the landscape of the smartphone industry.
+Canadian newspaper The Globe and Mail contended that Balsillie infused RIM with an "institutional arrogance" as he remade the landscape of the smartphone industry.
 He was "feared and respected" by senior managers within his hierarchy.
 The twin-CEO structure of Lazaridis and Balsillie eventually became cumbersome and inhibited their competition with the Apple iPhone and Google's Android devices.

 On March 5, 2007, Balsillie resigned his role as chairman of RIM as the firm reported over million in past stock option accounting errors after an extensive review.
 He retained his roles as co-chief executive and director.
 On May 17, 2007, RIM announced that "Consistent with current best practices in corporate governance, the roles of Chairman and CEO have been separated."

 In June 2007, Apple brought its first touchscreen smartphone to the market.
 BlackBerry would not have a touch-screen smartphone until after Balsillie's departure from the executive suite.

 In February 2009, as part of the penalties and sanctions approved by the Ontario Securities Commission (OSC) in settling the improper option practices, which the OSC called a "fundamental failure of governance", Balsillie was forced to resign as a director of RIM.
 In May 2010, almost immediately after the OSC sanctions expired, Balsillie was reappointed to the board, in spite of strong shareholder objections, and notwithstanding RIM's earlier public representations that the roles of chairman and CEO were separated.